Legacy Architectural Salvage: Online Store

 - All online sales are credit-n-carry.

-Once you have paid for your item via credit card, it is your responsibility to pick up said item at Legacy Architectural Salvage during the specified time, confirmed at time of purchase.
+Once you have paid for your item via credit card, it is your responsibility to pick up said item at Legacy Architectural Salvage within two weeks of purchase.

 - Pick-ups can be arranged for any time during Legacy’s normal business hours, in the parking lot of Legacy Architectural Salvage (1831-B Dawson Street).